chisophugis/ninja-build-parser/README.md

 This module parses the `.ninja` files that the [ninja build system](https://github.com/martine/ninja) reads.

-It's currently about 1/3 of the way from regex monstrosity to proper parser.
+On a scale of 0-9, where 0 is a regex monstrosity and 9 is a proper parser, I would rate it about a 3 or 4.
+It's simple though; that counts for something.

 The parser has not been optimized at all, but is (to my great surprise) actually pretty speedy.